Suicide Prevention Hotline

 District employees shall act only within the authorization and scope of their credential or license.
 Nothing in this policy shall be construed as authorizing or encouraging district employees to diagnose or treat mental illness unless they are specifically licensed and employed to do so.
 (Education Code 215)

-The Superintendent or designee shall post this policy on the district's web site, in a prominent location and in a manner that is easily accessible to parents/guardians and students.
+The Superintendent or designee shall post this policy on the district's website, in a prominent location and in a manner that is easily accessible to parents/guardians and students.
 (Education Code 234.6)

 Policy BISHOP UNIFIED SCHOOL DISTRICT

-adopted: September 17, 2020 Bishop, California
+adopted: May 15, 2025 Bishop, California

 Administrative Regulation 5141.52 Suicide Prevention